PSA: Your scale is lying to you!

 For example, you may need to wear a belt around your jeans to hold them up, but your tee shirt arms fit a little tighter because your arm muscles are getting thick.

-The way your favorite clothing feels on your body can be so empowering and motivating, especially if you feel like you aren’t making progress.
-They can give you good and realistic perspective about how you’re really doing.
+The way your favorite clothing feels on your body can be so empowering and motivating.
+It can give you good and realistic perspective about how you’re really doing.

 Even if you’re not able to button them up yet, maybe now you’re able to get your jeans all the way up and over your hips.